Tag-Take/tagandtake-backend/README.md

 # tagandtake-backend

-# Project Name

-This repository contains the backend of our website, built using Django and containerized with Docker.
-The backend is powered by Python 3.11, and we use PostgreSQL and Redis, which are also containerized.
+This repository contains the tagandtake.com backend application, built using Django and containerized with Docker.
+The backend is run in Python 3.11, using a PostgreSQL database, Redis, celery and celery-beat, all of which are also containerized.
 Below is a step-by-step guide to setting up the project locally.

 ## Prerequisites